eldritchCorvus/LitRPGSim/README.md

 Made it your own?

 Filled the wiki with screenshots of things people can never reach.
-Things that aren't quite LIES but neither are they truths.
+Things that aren't quite LIES but neither are they Refs: #22917s.

 All paths to and from Zampanio are valid.
 But you'll forgive me for having a special place in my heart for coding based fanworks :) :) :)